Sustainability Committee (SuCo)

-SuCo was created due to the need for representation of sustainability within the Student Government Association (SGA), to help reflect student interest and momentum around the topic.
+SuCo was created due to the need for representation of sustainability within the Student Government Association (SGA) to help reflect student interest and momentum around the topic.
 Because other student issues have led to the creation of committees and positions on SGA, a similar approach was proposed by for sustainability by Talia Arnow '13 beginning in Fall 2011, which led to the creation of the initial committee in Spring 2012.
-At the same time that the Committee was formed, a Sustainability Senator position was also created.
-The Sustainability Senator is charged with chairing the SGA Sustainability Committee (SuCo).
-Other committees on SGA include: Committee on Student Life, Budget and Finance for student clubs and events, Academic Council, and Committee on Diversity Affairs.
+At the same time that the committee was formed, a sustainability senator position was also created.
+The sustainability senator is charged with chairing the SGA Sustainability Committee (SuCo).
+Other committees on SGA include the Committee on Student Life, Budget and Finance for student clubs and events, Academic Council, and Committee on Diversity Affairs.

-During the Fall 2012 semester, SuCo wrote a Status Report, which was a compilation of all student-led sustainability initiatives dating back to 2003.
-The Status Report was written with seven topic areas: food, waste, transportation, green buildings, land management, energy, and academics.
-The Status Report is a continuous work in progress, and will be updated yearly as more initiatives are initiated and completed.
+During the Fall 2012 semester SuCo wrote a status report, a compilation of all student-led sustainability initiatives dating back to 2003.
+The status report was written with seven topic areas: food, waste, transportation, green buildings, land management, energy, and academics.
+The report is a continuous work in progress, and will be updated yearly as more initiatives are initiated and completed.